 What we know about the gut health of babies born vaginally vs babies born via Cesarean section

-Not surprisingly, babies born vaginally had microbiomes most similar to those found in the mother’s vaginal tract, while their Cesarean counterparts’ microbiomes most resembled those found on the mother’s skin.
-In most studies, microbiomes level out after a year.
-After a mother has weaned her infant from breastfeeding, discrepancies in microbiomes fade entirely.
-But that doesn’t mean the early discrepancies don’t matter.
-Early life gut development plays a vital role in the development and maturation of the immune system and brain.
+Not surprisingly, babies born vaginally had gut microbiomes most similar to those found in the mother’s vaginal tract, while their Cesarean counterparts’ microbiomes most resembled those found on the mother’s skin and/or in the operating room [4].
+A 2019 study found that these gut microbiome differences persisted through at least 4 years of age (when the study ended), while a 2014 study found that differences persisted through adulthood [5][6].
+What impact these microbiome differences may have on risk of adult diseases, we don’t know.
+We do know that early life gut development plays a vital role in the development and maturation of the immune system and brain.

 Confounding factors…is it the C-section or other variables?